Cross-linking immunoprecipitation: Limitations

 All CLIP library generation protocols require moderate quantities of cells or tissue (50–100 mg), require numerous enzymatic steps, and customised computational analyses.
 Certain steps are difficult to optimize and frequently have low efficiencies.
 For example, overdigestion with RNase can decrease the number of identified binding sites and thus needs to be optimised.
 Crosslinking efficiency also varies between proteins, and nucleotide bias of crosslinking has been reported, for example by comparing cross-linking sites and motifs enriched when protein-RNA complexes are studied in vivo in living cells and in vitro, though methods are being developed to minimise such bias for enriched motif discovery.
 Computationally predicted miRNA targets derived from TargetScan are comparable to CLIP in identifying miRNA targets, raising questions as to its utility relative to existing predictions.
 Because CLIP methods rely on immunoprecipitation, crosslinked RNA could in some cases affect antibody-epitope interactions.
-Finally, significant differences have been observedTherefore, raw CLIP results require further computational analyses to thoroughly investigate RNA-protein binding site interactions within the cell.
+Finally, significant differences have been observed.
+Therefore, raw CLIP results require further computational analyses to thoroughly investigate RNA-protein binding site interactions within the cell.